kashinak/whale-song-memory-game/README.md

 # Whale Song Memory Game

 This memory game is modeled after the classic [Simon (game)](https://en.wikipedia.org/wiki/Simon_%28game%29).
 The goal of the user experience is to have fun while learning about the distinct differences of whale calls between various whale species.
 This game will hopefully inspire its users to stop and appreciate the musical notes of whale songs and gain an interest in saving our oceans for future generations.
+An excellent learning resource for learning about the impact of ocean noise on these majestic animals please watch the film, [Sonic Sea](https://www.sonicsea.org/).

 ## User Experience (UX)